hyperledger/caliper/docs/Fabric_Configuration.md

 ## Installing Fabric dependencies

-* Install using the repository (for the supported Fabric v1.1)
+* Install Fabric dependancies using `npm install` commands:
-  * run `npm install grpc@1.10.1 fabric-ca-client@1.1.0 fabric-client@1.1.0` in the root folder
+  * Issue the command `npm run fabric-deps` in the root folder
-  * If you want to test Fabric with old version such as v1.0.0, you should install compatible client SDK,
+  * If you want to test Fabric with a specific version such as v1.0.0, you should install directly,
-  e.g. `npm install grpc@1.10.1 fabric-ca-client@1.0.0 fabric-client@1.0.0`
+  e.g. `npm install --no-save grpc@1.10.1 fabric-ca-client@1.0.0 fabric-client@1.0.0`  in Caliper's root folder.

 ## Fabric Configuration file